Solo Travel in Tanzania

-Is it safe?
+Is Tanzania safe?
 Yes!
 Tanzania has been rated numerous times as the safest African country to visit.
 Especially for solo female travellers.
 Though no country is 100% safe, Tanzania is one of the safer African countries.
 If you’re in the capital Dar Es Salaam, it’s best practice to always walk with a purpose (don’t look like a tourist or lost), If you are lost always go into a shop to ask directions rather than strangers on the street.
 As a solo female traveller you should also be mindful of your things, whether that’s your bag at a restaurant or drinks at a bar, never leave your things unattended.

+Is Tanzania safe for solo female travellers?
 If you’re in more touristy town such as Moshi and Arusha or the island of Zanzibar the locals here are accustom to foreigners and are very welcoming.
 Feel free to stop and ask for directions if you need it as most locals in this area do have a better level of English.

 Over overall the Tanzanians are incredibly friendly and will go out of their way to help you.
 Knowing Swahili will be helpful!
 Though if you’re not able to, there will be someone around who will speak English.
 To meet others, stay in a hostel.
 I’ve found that staying in hostels really helped me to meet new people and go on adventures together and Dakar was no different.
 With so many cheap hostels around, it’s more than worth a try.